-Freeriding doesn’t have to just be for the daring and fearless guys who you go watch at The Freeride World Tour or from a distance, whilst you look on from the safety of the slopes.
-Freeriding is for anyone who chases the feeling of adrenaline, who loves to be creative and explore beyond the marked pistes.
+Freeriding doesn’t have to be for the daring and fearless guys you watch at The Freeride World Tour or from a distance whilst you look on from the safety of the slopes.
+Freeriding is for anyone who chases the feeling of adrenaline and who loves to be creative and explore beyond the marked pistes.

-If this ladies, describes you and your best girlfriends then take a read at our top 5 tips for female freeriders to ensure, you are up there with the guys freeriding with them best of them!
-You got this girl!
+If this describes you and your best girlfriends, then take a read at our top 5 tips for female free-riders to ensure you are up there with the guys freeriding with the best of them!
+You got this, girl!

-Let’s begin with an absolute essential item that no rider venturing beyond mark pistes should leave the house without- the avalanche kit.
+Let’s begin with an absolutely essential item that no rider venturing beyond mark pistes should leave the house without- the avalanche kit.
 The kit you can easily buy online as a set or rent from the in-resort rental shops, so there is no excuse!
-Make sure your kit comes with a probe, transceiver and shovel (as a minimum, ideally with an ABS) and it has to be noted that they aren’t interchangeable, they come as a trio, don’t leave one lonely back in the apartment.
+Make sure your kit comes with a probe, transceiver and shovel (as a minimum, ideally with an ABS), and it has to be noted that they aren’t interchangeable.
+They come as a trio, don’t leave one lonely back in the apartment.

-The right kits are super compact and can fit into your freeride backpack, which we’re sure is looking seriously cool along with your ski jacket and pants.
+The right kits are super compact and can fit into your freeride backpack, which we’re sure looks seriously cool, along with your ski jacket and pants.

 PS, the phrase “all the gear, no idea” comes to mind for those who don’t follow up with knowledge.
 Ask a pro to show you and you friends how to use the items to ensure a fun and safe experience for all!
 Freeride guide, instructors or mountaineers will know how, corner someone at apres ski if you have to!